Skip to main content

 Oral estrogen, when ingested, travels directly to the liver via the portal vein.
 This initial encounter with hepatic enzymes leads to a phenomenon known as first-pass metabolism.
 During this process, the liver metabolizes a significant portion of the estrogen, but it also responds by increasing the synthesis of various proteins, including Sex Hormone-Binding Globulin (SHBG) and Thyroid-Binding Globulin (TBG).

 An elevation in TBG has direct implications for thyroid hormone availability.
-TBG acts as a carrier protein for (T4 and T3) in the bloodstream.
+TBG acts as a carrier protein for thyroid hormones (T4 and T3) in the bloodstream.
 When TBG levels rise, more thyroid hormone becomes bound to these proteins, reducing the amount of “free” or unbound thyroid hormone available to target cells.

 Oral estrogen can increase thyroid-binding globulin, reducing the availability of active thyroid hormone and potentially necessitating higher thyroid medication doses.